 Requirement 1

 R1.
-Each Balancing Authority shall achieve a Frequency Response Measure (FRM) not less negative than its Frequency Response Obligation.
+Each Balancing Authority shall achieve a Frequency Response Measure (FRM) (as calculated on BAL-003 – FRS Form 1) that is equal to or more negative than its Frequency Response Obligation.

-Bias vs. Frequency Response
+Frequency Bias Setting vs. Frequency Response

-The Frequency Response Measure for the upcoming year is based on the same data collected for the Balancing Authorities’ annual Bias calculation.
+The Frequency Response Measure (FRM) for the upcoming year is based on the same data collected for the Balancing Authorities’ annual Frequency Bias Setting calculation.
 A final listing of official events to be used in the calculation will be available from NERC by December 10 each year.
 Once a list is distributed to Balancing Authorities, each BA has one month to assemble its data and calculate the FRM.

 The ERO will use the following criteria for the selection of events to be analyzed.

 At least 25 events will be used for the calculation of FRM.
-If a year occurs in which there are not 25 events that meet the following criteria, then the most recent 25 events (as defined below) will be used for determination of an entity’s compliance with the FRM requirement and storage of SEFRD.
+If a year occurs in which there are not 25 events that meet the remaining criteria below, then the most recent 25 events (as defined below) will be used for determination of an entity’s compliance with the FRM requirement and storage of SEFRD.

 Two limits will be used to determine if a frequency event has occurred for the purposes of determining FRM:

-The time from the start of the rapid change in frequency to the settling frequency (Point B) must not exceed 18 seconds.

-The frequency at the arresting frequency (Point C) must exceed the frequency deviation threshold specified for the Interconnection.
+The frequency at the arresting frequency (Point C) must exceed the frequency deviation event threshold specified for the Interconnection.
 (As of 2010, the governor deadband setting for the Eastern and Western Interconnections will be assumed to be near or greater than 36 mHz, although there is no stated requirement defined in NERC standards).
 The Point C value is the minimum of frequency samples within 8 seconds after the start of the rapid change in frequency.

+The time from the start of the rapid change in frequency until the point at which Frequency has largely stabilized should be less than 18 seconds.

 Typically, the Point A frequency should be relatively steady and near 60.000 Hz.
-Point A is computed as an average of the two scan rate values just prior to the rapid change in frequency.
+Point A is computed as an average over the period from -16 seconds to 0 seconds before initial frequency decline.

-Typically, the frequency at Point B should be trending flat or upward, but not downward, for the event to be included in the list of events.
+Any indication or evidence of a secondary event occurring after Point C should be reviewed for inclusion based on having sufficient information to perform a full analysis of the event.

 Events occurring during periods in which either significant interchange schedule ramping or load ramping is likely, should be excluded if other events are available for measurement purposes.

-Frequency Response survey for interconnection analysis - The ERO, has the discretion to request a frequency survey for events that differ significantly from criteria 3, 4, or 5.
-These events will not be included on FRS Form 1 for calculation of frequency response.
+Additional events included in Frequency Response survey for interconnection analysis: The ERO has the discretion to request a frequency survey for events that differ significantly from criteria 3, 4, or 5.
+These events will not be included on FRS Form 1 used for calculation of frequency response.

 The report will be done via FRS Form 1.